 Dividing a Business: What You Need to Know About Valuation in Divorce

 As part of the divorce process, many assets and liabilities will have to be divided between the parties through a process called equitable distribution.
-Essentially, a court will classify property as either marital or separate, place a value on the property, and then distribute amongst the spouses.
+Essentially, a court will classify property as either marital or separate, place a value on the property, and then distribute between the spouses.
 The value used will be the fair market value as of the date of separation.
 For some items, the fair market value will be easy to determine, while others will be more complicated.

 A bank account is an example of an easy item to value; simply look up the account balance as of the date of separation.
 The marital residence is fairly easy to value as well, parties can order an appraisal or agree to use the tax value of the property.
 On the other hand, placing a value on couples’ frequent flier miles or a qualified pension plan might prove more difficult.
 Along those lines, one of the more difficult assets to value is a business interest.
+Through business valuation, you can properly discern to value of your business and divide it appropriately.

 Separate v.
 Marital